Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Discussion and Limitations

 \textbf{Limitations.} Our I2I experiments start from within-family T2I baselines to isolate intra-model behavior and reduce cross-family confounds, which limits claims about transfer across model families.
 We use generic prompts (no per-model engineering), so results reflect out-of-the-box behavior rather than tuned best case.
 Scale (five models, six countries) is bounded by human-evaluation cost and compute constraints---multi-loop editing and large-batch inference require substantial GPU resources.
 A further limitation is the unit of analysis: we use country-level labels as a proxy for “culture” (sovereign states, e.g., U.S., China), not subnational units.
 Prior work cautions that aligning culture with geopolitical borders obscures within-country heterogeneity, minority communities, and transnational/diaspora groups~\cite{nayak2025culturalframes, bayramli2025diffusion}; this is salient for the U.S. (immigration-shaped, strong regional variation) and for China (many officially recognized minority groups).
+We also acknowledge the risk of cultural essentialism; to mitigate this, we use era-aware prompts, attribute-addition tests, and flexible contextual cues rather than prescriptive symbols.
+Nevertheless, intra-country diversity, the potential for stereotyping, and concerns about cultural offensiveness warrant further study.
 Finally, automated components used in evaluation (e.g., VQA/LLM-assisted steps) can introduce their own biases, so results should be interpreted with care~\cite{bayramli2025diffusion}.
 Future work should adopt finer-grained and potentially multi-label groupings (subnational regions, language/community groups) and audit automated tools, as recommended by prior studies~\cite{nayak2025culturalframes, bayramli2025diffusion}.